 1 Corinthians 2:10 But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.
 (See rest of the chapter)

-There is tremendous blessings and not curses for obedience to God and in the keeping of all of His law.
+There are tremendous blessings for obedience to God and in the keeping of all of His law.

 Romans 7:12 Wherefore the law is holy, and the commandment holy, and just, and good.